Yi Geon

-Colonel Prince Yi Geon (October 28, 1909 – December 21, 1990), also Ri Ken and Kenichi Momoyama (桃山 虔一, Momoyama Ken'ichi), was a Korean prince and a cavalry officer in the Imperial Japanese Army during World War II.
+Prince Yi Geon (October 28, 1909 – December 21, 1990), later known as Ken'ichi Momoyama (桃山 虔一), was a member of the Korean princely house under Japanese rule and a lieutenant colonel in the Imperial Japanese Army.
+He acquired Japanese nationality by naturalisation in 1955.

 The first son of Prince Yi Kang of Korea by Lady Jeong, he was a grandson of Emperor Gwangmu.
 His Korean name was Yi Geon (이건, 李鍵), and his birth name was Yong-gil (용길).

 Biography

 Early life

 Yi Geon was born on October 28, 1909, at Sadong Palace in Gwaninbang, central Hanseong.
 He was the eldest, illegitimate, son of Yi Kang, Prince Uihwa with Lady Jeong of Sugwandang Hall.
 His mother was one of the many concubines his father had a relation with.

 His birth name was Yong-gil, but he changed his name to Geon on March 17, 1924.

 According to the decree of Emperor Meiji promulgated at the time of the annexation of Korea in 1910, only eight people: Yi Hui, Gojong of Korea, Yi Cheok, Sunjong of Korea, Yun Jeung-sun, Empress Sunjeong, Yi Eun, King Yeongchin, Yi Kang, King Uichin, Kim Suk, Queen Uichin, Yi Jae-myeon, King Heungchin, and Queen Heungchin; were granted a new status as royal family members.
 The remaining members of the royal family were also granted a new status, but not grand as their relatives and it was not officially included in the decree.

 He graduated from Gyeongseong Kindergarten in June 1916 and entered Ilchul Elementary School on April 6, 1917.
-That same year Yi Geon’s younger half-brother, Yi Woo, was adopted by Yi Jun-yong in 1917, followed by a few adoptions of his half siblings, and inherited the throne.
-Which created a situation where the younger brother was a part of the royal family but the older brother was not.
+That same year Yi Geon’s younger half-brother, Yi Woo, was adopted by Yi Jun-yong and succeeded him as head of that princely house.
+This created a situation where the younger brother was a part of the royal family but the older brother was not.